rh-ecosystem-edge/recert/docs/design.md

 endpoint.

-The list of directories is where recert will look for cryptographic objects that it you want it to regenerate.
+The list of directories is where recert will look for cryptographic objects that you want it to regenerate.
 The etcd endpoint is for the cluster's etcd database, where recert will look for Kubernetes resources that it knows might contain cryptographic objects.